Advanced search

 Fertility

 Human female fertility may be compromised by treatment with Erivedge (see section 5.3).
 Reversibility of fertility impairment is unknown.
-Additionally, amenorrhoea has been observed in clinical trials in WCBP (see section 4.8).
+Additionally, amenorrhoea has been observed in clinical studies in WCBP (see section 4.8).
 Fertility preservation strategies should be discussed with WCBP prior to starting treatment with Erivedge.

-Fertility impairment in human males is not expected (see Section 5.3).
+Fertility impairment in human males is not expected (see section 5.3).

 4.7 Effects on ability to drive and use machines